Abelian Surfaces over totally real fields are Potentially Modular: Background material

 For each constituent $\pi$ of such a principal series, the tables give a computation of the Jacquet module $\pi_U^{\text{ss}}$, which is equal to $\pi_U$ because $\alpha_v\not=\beta_v$.
 This allows us, by Proposition \ref{prop: Jacquet module iso}, to determine the simultaneous eigenvalues of the $U_{\Iw(v),i}$ on $\pi^{\Iw(v)}$.
 At this point the result follows from an inspection of the tables. \end{proof}

 We now turn to the global situation.
 Recall that we have fixed an isomorphism~$\imath:\Qpbar\cong\C$, so that in particular in the following definition we can and do identify the infinite places of~$F$ with the places dividing~$p$.
+See Section~\ref{subsec: archimedean L packets} for our conventions regarding the weights of automorphic representations.

 \begin{defn} Let~$\pi$ be a cuspidal automorphic representation of~$\GSp_4(\A_F)$ with central character~$|\cdot|^2$ and weight~$(k_v,l_v)_{v|\infty}$, where $k_v\ge l_v\ge 2$ and $k_v\equiv l_v\pmod{2}$ for all $v|\infty$.
 Then we say that~$\pi$ is \emph{ordinary} if for each place~$v|p$, $\pi_v$ is ordinary of weights~$k_v\ge l_v\ge 2$. \end{defn}